Cabozantinib

 Before taking cabozantinib,

-• tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, you are taking or plan to take.
+• tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, and nutritional supplements you are taking or plan to take while taking cabozantinib.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-• The following nonprescription or herbal products may interact with cabozantinib: St. John's wort.
+• the following nonprescription or herbal products may interact with cabozantinib: St. John's wort.
 Be sure to let your doctor and pharmacist know that you are taking this medication before you start taking cabozantinib.
-Do not start any of this medication while taking cabozantinib without discussing with your healthcare provider.
+Do not start this medication while taking cabozantinib without discussing with your healthcare provider.

 • tell your doctor if you have recently had any unusual or severe bleeding such as coughing up blood, vomiting blood, or bloody or black tarry stools.
 Also tell your doctor if you have an open or healing wound, or if you have or have ever had a low level of calcium in your blood, thyroid problems, high blood pressure, or liver disease.